StuntStorm/amfoss-tasks/Task-04/Learning Python CLI.md

 # Using Python CLI App for the First time

-As its my first time to the feature of CLI..I referred this [Youtube videp](https://youtu.be/we3907q1xz4)
+As its my first time to the feature of CLI.
+I referred this [Youtube video](https://youtu.be/we3907q1xz4)

 It was really easy as it seems really basic 👍
 And I used CS50 IDE as I really Love that IDE 🖤